vincenzo-scotti/workingage_voice_service/src/polimi/README.md

 Look at the `pathonset_test.py` for an example of how to use the code.

-## Cite the work
+## Cite work

-IF you are willing to use our code, please cite our work through the following BibTeX entry:
+If you are willing to use our code, please cite our work through the following BibTeX entry:
 ```latex
 @inproceedings{scotti2020combining,
   author    = {Vincenzo Scotti and